Ethics Committee

 The Right of Inquiry/Appeal

-The G-NHSRC, the G-COMREC-IC, and MWI-22 state that the research participant and/or his/her legal representative(s) or guardian(s) should be provided with contact information for the sponsor and the investigator(s) to address trial-related inquiries and/or to appeal against a violation of his/her rights.
+The G-NHSRC, the G-COMREC-IC, and MWI-22 state that the research participant or legal representative/guardian should be provided with contact information for the sponsor and the investigator(s) to address trial-related inquiries and/or to appeal against a violation of the participant’s rights.
 (See the Required Elements section for more detailed information regarding participant rights.)

 The Right to Safety and Welfare

-The Malawi government complies with MWI-22 principles that state a research participant’s right to safety and the protection of his/her health and welfare must take precedence over the interests of science and society.
+The Malawi government complies with MWI-22 principles that state a research participant’s right to safety and the protection of the participant’s health and welfare must take precedence over the interests of science and society.

-Per MWI-56, clinical trials in Malawi are required to follow the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (MWI-22).
-MWI-22 makes provisions to protect the rights of a research participant during the informed consent process when the procedure is complicated by special circumstances, including medical emergencies.
+Per MWI-25, clinical trials in Malawi are required to follow the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (MWI-22).
+MWI-22 makes provisions to protect the rights of a research participant during the informed consent process when the procedure is complicated by medical emergencies.

-Per MWI-22, in an emergency, if the signed informed consent form (ICF) has not been obtained from the research participant and/or his/her legal representative(s) or guardian(s), or if an effective treatment is lacking but the investigational product could address the participant’s emergency needs, the clinical trial may be conducted.
+Per MWI-22, in an emergency, if the signed informed consent form (ICF) has not been obtained from the research participant or legal representative/guardian, or if an effective treatment is lacking but the investigational product could address the participant’s emergency needs, the clinical trial may be conducted.
 However, the method used on the participant must be explained clearly in the trial protocol, and the ethics committee (EC) must approve the protocol in advance.
-The participant and/or his/her legal representative(s) or guardian(s) should be informed about the trial as soon as possible, and consent to continue and other consent should be requested, as appropriate.
+The participant or legal representative/guardian should be informed about the trial as soon as possible, and consent to continue and other consent should be requested, as appropriate.

 As per the G-NHSRC, a waiver of consent may be justified if the research being conducted could not practically be carried out without the consent waiver, and obtaining informed consent is not practicable.
 See the Documentation Requirements section for more information on waiver of consent.